Rebuilding Steinway Actions: The Teflon Era (1962-1981)

 Introduction

-The rebuilding of piano actions is typically reserved for higher-end instruments like Steinway, Mason & Hamlin, premium Yamaha, Kawai and European pianos.
-The economics make sense: while a new Steinway Model B costs $135,000, a complete rebuild—including new soundboard, strings, action, keys, and refinishing—runs about $75,000.
+The rebuilding of pianos and piano actions is typically reserved for higher-end instruments like Steinway, Mason & Hamlin, premium Yamaha, Kawai and European pianos.
+The economics make sense: while a new Steinway Model B costs $135,000, a complete rebuild—including new soundboard, strings, action, keys, and refinishing—can run $75,000.
 Since Steinway's fundamental designs haven't changed in a century, rebuilding offers exceptional value while preserving these iconic instruments.

 Historical Context

 Truthfully, the Teflon bushings can be fine, but wood shrinkage did and still does cause clicking.
-Therefore our best practice is to replace the components high quality, traditionally bushed components.
+Therefore the best practice is to replace the components with high quality, traditionally bushed components.

 Why Teflon?

-The action components containing Teflon bushings were manufactured by Pratt-Reed, and were intended to create more consistent and durable actions.
+The action components containing Teflon bushings were manufactured by the now-defunct Pratt-Reed Company, and were intended to create more consistent and durable actions.
 The theory being that felt bushings would wear out or tighten up, creating touch and weight problems.

 - Clicking noises during play